pingcap/docs-cn/literal-values.md

 0X12AC (0X must be written as 0x)
 ```

 Hexadecimal literals written using `X'val'` notation must contain an even number of digits.
-To avoid the syntax error, pad the value with a leading zero:
+If the length of `val` is an odd number (for example, `X'A'` or `X'11A'`), to avoid the syntax error, pad the value with a leading zero:

 ```sql
 mysql> select X'aff';